Sign In to Tableau Cloud

 When you browse to a web page that has an embedded view, you see a sign-in button in the frame where the view will appear.
 If you use Internet Explorer (IE), and after entering your credentials, the sign-in button is not replaced with the view, the browser security settings might be blocking access to the view.

 IE uses security zones to determine access levels to websites.
-To display Tableau embedded views in IE, you can add the website you visit and Tableau Online addresses to the correct security zone.
+To display Tableau embedded views in IE, you can add the website you visit and Tableau Cloud addresses to the correct security zone.